obiknows/obiknowsbiz/README.md

-# Welcome to Buffalo!
+# Welcome to Obi KNows Biz

-Thank you for choosing Buffalo for your web development needs.
+We use Buffalo for your web development needs.

 ## Database Setup